Concrete goose

-The concrete goose, also known as a porch goose or lawn goose, is a popular lawn ornament in the United States.
+The concrete goose, also known as a porch goose or lawn goose, is a lawn ornament popular in the United States.
 Concrete geese reached the peak of their popularity in the 1980s, but are still common in the Midwestern United States.
+They experienced a revival in the 2020s.

 It is not uncommon for owners of concrete geese to dress them in costumes for seasonal holidays, to match the weather, or just as decoration.